 Where growth usually breaks in DTC e-commerce

 DTC e-commerce growth usually breaks when the business keeps managing marketing like acquisition arbitrage after the market has moved on.
-The centre of gravity in DTC marketing has shifted to merchandising, retention, contribution margin, and brand; teams that still treat paid media as the growth engine are the ones under pressure.
-A fractional CMO for DTC ecommerce should reset the operating model, not just tune campaigns.
+The center of gravity has shifted to merchandising, retention, contribution margin, and brand; teams that still treat paid media as the growth engine are the ones under pressure.
+A fractional CMO for DTC ecommerce should reset how the business runs marketing, not just tune campaigns.

 The best DTC brands are no longer built by buying attention cheaply; they are built by converting demand into margin, repeat purchase, and preference.